literalplus/prefix-crab/deploy/DEPLOY.md

  - 17861 RabbitMQ
  - 17862 Postgres

-Do not use spaces in the RabbitMQ password !
+Do not use spaces in the passwords !

 echo -n "changeme" | podman secret create prefix-crab-postgres-password - echo -n "changeme" | podman secret create prefix-crab-rmq-password -